-Your health care provider will use your age, race and the results of the quad screen to gauge your risk of carrying a baby who has certain chromosomal conditions or neural tube defects.
-Other factors — such as your personal or family health history — also might affect your risk.
+The quad screen measures levels of AFP, HCG, estriol and inhibin A in a pregnant woman's blood.
+Your health care provider will use your age at the estimated time of delivery and the results of the quad screen to evaluate your chance of carrying a baby who has certain chromosomal conditions, neural tube defects or abdominal wall defects.

 - A multiple pregnancy